crimx/observable-hooks/README.md

 ### Conditional rendering (with vanilla JavaScript)

-With observable-hooks you can have a stream of React Components which is like Suspense but armed with the incredible RxJS operators.
-If you want to you can also use React Suspense with the help of [use-suspensible](https://github.com/crimx/use-suspensible).
+With observable-hooks you can have a stream of React elements.
+This is like React Suspense but armed with the incredible RxJS operators.
+If you want Suspense instead see [use-suspensible](https://github.com/crimx/use-suspensible).

 ```jsx
 import { from, of } from 'rxjs'